-I'm having problems at the moment with pieces of the hearing aid hurting my outer ear.
 I cannot wear the hearing aids at all at present, as both my ears have small wounds caused by them.
-I shall be going to the university on Friday to try and solve this problem.

 I must admit that I am finding it very frustrating being without my hearing aids, especially as I am currently busy with classes at college again.
 I feel strange and cut off when unable to hear and it is as if I have more difficulties in concentrating.
 Maybe it is just my imagination.
 But I really do want to hear.
 I hope the problem will be sorted out soon.